uofajillian/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_html_component.rst

 To create an HTML component:

-1. Under **Add New Component**, click **HTML**.
+1. Under **Add New Component**, select **HTML**.

   .. image:: ../../../shared/building_and_running_chapters/Images/NewComponent_HTML.png
-   :alt: Image of adding a new HTML component
+   :alt: An image of the controls in the Studio unit page to add a new component.
+   :width: 400

 2. Select the template.

-   The rest of these instructions assume you selected **Text**, which creates an empty component with the visual editor selected.
+   The rest of these instructions assume you selected **Text**, which creates an empty HTL component with the visual editor selected.

    An empty component appears at the bottom of the unit.

   .. image:: ../../../shared/building_and_running_chapters/Images/HTMLComponent_Edit.png
-   :alt: Image of an empty HTML component
+   :alt: An image of an empty HTML component in the Studio unit page.
+   :width: 600

-3. In the component, click **Edit**.
+3. In the component, select **Edit**.

    The HTML component opens in the visual editor.

   .. image:: ../../../shared/building_and_running_chapters/Images/HTMLEditor_empty.png
-   :alt: Image of the HTML component editor
+   :alt: An image of the HTML component in the visual editor.
+   :width: 600

 4. Enter and format your content.
 You can :ref:`Work with HTML code` if needed.

-5. Enter a display name (the name that you want students to see).
-To do this, click **Settings** in the upper-right corner of the component editor, and then enter text in the **Display Name** field.
+5. Enter a display name (the name that you want learners to see).
+To do this, select **Settings** in the upper-right corner of the component editor, and then enter text in the **Display Name** field.

-   To return to the text editor, click **Editor** in the upper-right corner.
+   To return to the text editor, select **Editor** in the upper-right corner.

-6. Click **Save** to save the HTML component.
+6. Select **Save** to save the HTML component.

 When using the visual editor, you can also: